How to apply for a Cal Grant

 Additional Considerations / Requirements When Accepting Cal Grant Award Funds:

-- All Cal Grant Renewals – Student must complete the FAFSA Application annually in order for CSAC to determine their renewal eligibility.
+- All Cal Grant Renewals – Students must complete the FAFSA Application or California Dream Act Application annually in order for CSAC to determine their renewal eligibility.
 Students must meet the annual income & asset ceilings as set by CSAC.
 It is a student's responsibility to track their own remaining Cal Grant eligibility, and renewal is not guaranteed even if a student places their Cal Grant on a Leave of Absence (LOA).
 A student can do this online at https://mygrantinfo.csac.ca.gov/logon.asp.
 Cal Grant B pays part or all of your tuition (depending on if the institution is public or non-public) at a four-year California institution.
 Students who transfer to a four-year institution with less than 200% of their eligibility can significantly reduce the amount of Cal Grant funds that they will receive once they transfer.
 Cal Grant B students with 200% or less remaining eligibility should consider taking a Leave of Absence if they are not able to transfer to a university.
 Leave of Absences are a maximum of two years.

 Additional Cal Grant Information: